Kamil-Hebda/Conferences-database/README.md

 ## Introduction

-This document provides a comprehensive overview of the database designed for managing conferences.
-It outlines the structure of the database, including the tables, their fields, constraints, and relationships.
-Additionally, it details the various views, functions, and triggers implemented to enhance the database's functionality and data integrity.
-This database is implemented using **PostgreSQL**.
+This document presents a database for managing conferences, implemented in `PostgreSQL`.
+It describes the structure of `tables`, their fields, constraints, and relationships.
+Additionally, it includes details on `views`, `functions`, and `triggers` that enhance functionality and data integrity.

-The database is designed to handle the complete lifecycle of conference management, from the initial planning phase to post-conference feedback collection.
-It supports the organization of multiple conferences, each with their specific details.
-The database also handles the registration of participants, the scheduling of sessions and the collection of feedback through ratings and comments.
+The database supports the entire conference lifecycle—from planning and participant registration to session scheduling and feedback collection.
+Its relational design ensures data consistency, efficient queries, and scalability.

 #### Key features of this database include: